adaltas/node-nikita/docs/content/usages/logging_debugging.md

 ## CLI reporting

-The CLI reporting is build on top of the log events.
+The CLI reporting is built on top of the log events.
 It prints pretty and colorful information to the stdout of the terminal.
 In case no [TTY](https://en.wikipedia.org/wiki/Tty_(unix)) is detected, no color formatting will be written by default unless the `color` configuration property is `true` or made of an object.

 The action only reports if the [`header` metadata](/current/metadata/header/) is defined.
 No argument is required by default: